You will visit: Northern Territory, including Alice Springs, Kings Canyon, Uluṟu, Tennant Creek, Katherine, Kakadu National Park & Darwin

 Your Backstage Pass gives you incredible exclusive experiences you’ll only get with Contiki.
 From food to accommodation to exclusive access to the best sights, your Backstage Pass gives you unbeatable value & a completely unique travel experience.

-Check into the Ibis Styles Alice Springs Oasis Hotel & spend the rest of the afternoon exploring Alice Springs.
+Check into the Ibis Styles Alice Springs Oasis Hotel from 2pm & spend the rest of the afternoon exploring Alice Springs.

 Meet your Contiki crew and go on a tour of the Outback’s unofficial capital, ’The Alice’, famous for its remote location, its Aussie characters & its reputation as the national hub for Aboriginal art.